 - Need for Achievement – An intense need to achieve excellence and meet challenging goals

 - Competitiveness – The unquenchable desire to outperform one’s peers and win customers over

 - Optimism – Undeniable certainty and resiliency

-If a salesperson does not possess these 3 traits, he is incapable of achieving top sales results for your business.
+If a salesperson does not possess these 3 traits, they are incapable of achieving top sales results for your business.
 That is why you must identify Drive in every candidate you consider hiring.

 Culture fit and industry knowledge are important as well.
 Your ideal candidate is a Driven salesperson who is a great culture fit and possesses industry knowledge.

-That being said, do not count out a Driven sales candidate just because he does not have a lot of industry knowledge or work experience.
+That being said, do not count out a Driven sales candidate just because they do not have a lot of industry knowledge or work experience.
 Those things can be taught, but the personality traits that Drive is composed of cannot be taught.
-And if your sales candidate is not Driven, it will be nearly impossible for him to sustain sales growth over time.
+And if your sales candidate is not Driven, it will be nearly impossible for them to sustain sales growth over time.